 In 1997, Farah returned to Washington as the international investigative reporter covering drug trafficking and organized crime.
-He covered the emergence of Russian organized crime groups in Latin America and the Caribbean, the growth of Mexican drug cartels within the United States and drug-related banks in the Caribbean.
 In 1997 he was honored by Johns Hopkins University for a Washington Post Magazine article on how the Cali cocaine cartel bought the 1994 presidential elections in Colombia.

 In March 2000, Farah was named West Africa bureau chief for The Washington Post.
-Based in Abidjan, Ivory Coast, he traveled and wrote extensively about the brutal civil wars in Sierra Leone and Liberia.
-He also wrote about the interlocking networks of agents, under the protection of governments across the region, which profited from those conflicts and the diamonds-for-weapons trade.
+He traveled and wrote extensively about the brutal civil wars in Sierra Leone and Liberia and the conflict diamond trade.
 In November 2001 Farah broke the story of al Qaeda's ties to those diamond and weapons networks.
-Later that month Farah and his family were evacuated from West Africa because of threats against his life, resulting from the diamond stories.
-He continued to travel there and elsewhere around the world to report on the financial network of bin Laden.
-In June he joined the investigative staff in Washington.
-He left the Washington Post in January 2004 after two years on the investigative staff.
+Farah and his family were evacuated from West Africa because of threats against his life, He left the Washington Post in January 2004 after two years on the investigative staff.